IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 in order to change the desired state, an operator does this for you, automatically, using its custom controller.
 This is illustrated in the `How an operator deploys a workload` section from the image above.

+### Operators vs. Operands
+An operator is the combination of CRs and a custom controller that extends Kubernetes functionality to enable the starting, scaling, and recovering of a specific application or service. <b>The `operand`, on the other hand, is what we call the resources an operator manages, i.e. the workload. </b>

 ## Why does Kubernetes need operators?